 The merger between the McDonnell Aircraft Company and the Douglas Aircraft Company in 1967 should have been the aviation merger of the century but it was an utter disaster.

-McDonnell was the preeminent producer of military fighters and spacecraft, while Douglas was a giant in civil airliners, launch rockets, and also a big player in fighters.
+McDonnell was the preeminent producer of military fighters and spacecraft, while Douglas was a giant in civil airliners, and launch rockets, and also a big player in fighters.

 The problem was Mr James McDonnell (Mr Mac) founder and chairman of McDonnell Aircraft, and his son John didn’t understand the commercial market.

-However, the then President of McDonnell Aircraft Company and its heir apparent David Lewis certainly did.
+However, the then President of McDonnell Aircraft Company. and its heir apparent David Lewis certainly did.

 Mr Lewis was born in 1917 and grew up buried in aviation books and building model aircraft so it was no surprise that he went on to study aeronautical engineering at the Georgia Institute of Technology, where he graduated in 1939 with honours.